kingzamzon/docs/docs/connecting-to-a-lit-network/migrating-to-vesuvius.md

 To reduce the friction of re-minting PKPs on Chronicle Vesuvius, we've written a [migration script](https://github.com/LIT-Protocol/developer-guides-code/tree/wyatt/pkp-migration-script/pkp-migration/nodejs) that will take a list of PKP public keys, fetch their configured Auth Methods and Scopes, and mint new PKPs on a target Lit Network, setting the same Auth Methods and Scopes for each PKP.

+After re-minting PKPs on Chronicle Vesuvius, your users could use both the old Chronicle based network PKPs and the new Chronicle Vesuvius PKPs with the same auth methods.
+However, the corresponding Ethereum address for each PKP will be different.
+Your users may have things tied to the old PKP Ethereum address, like assets, or Account Abstraction wallets that see that PKP as an authorized signer.
+So the next step is to migrate these items for your users, or notify them they need to migrate to the new Ethereum address themselves.

 :::caution
 The migration script **will not** handle migration of any assets the existing PKPs own such as tokens.
 Assets held by existing PKPs will need to be manually transferred to a new PKP's Ethereum address (or some another address of your choosing) using a blockchain transaction.